ROCm/hipCaffe/README.md

-# HIP Port of Caffe #
+# hipCaffe: the HIP Port of Caffe #

 ## Introduction ##

-This repository hosts the HIP port of [Caffe](https://github.com/BVLC/caffe).
+This repository hosts the HIP port of [Caffe](https://github.com/BVLC/caffe) (or hipCaffe, for short).
 For details on HIP, please refer [here](https://github.com/GPUOpen-ProfessionalCompute-Tools/HIP).
 This HIP-ported framework is able to target both AMD ROCm and Nvidia CUDA devices from the same source code.
 Hardware-specific optimized library calls are also supported within this codebase.

 ## Prerequisites ##